 (b) the name of the successful tenderer, or, in the case of a framework agreement, the names of the parties to it, and

-(c) in the cases referred to in paragraphs (6) to (8) of Regulation 36 of the Utilities Undertakings’ Contracts Regulations, the reasons for the contracting entity’s decision of non-equivalence or its decision that the works, supplies or services do not meet the performance or functional requirements.
+(c) in the cases referred to in Regulation 42(10) and (11) of the Public Authorities’ Contracts Regulations, the reasons for the contracting authority’s decision of non-equivalence or its decision that the works, supplies or services do not meet the performance or functional requirements.

 (4) In the case of an unsuccessful candidate, the information to be provided under paragraph (2)(c)(i) may be provided by setting out—